entropia/tip-toi-reveng/README.md

 Open issues
 -----------

  * What is the meaning of the bytes before the OGG file table?
+Some ideas in Table-Notes.md.
  * The last four bytes are likely some kind of checksum.
 Which checksum?

 Links